 The most common causes of fall injuries Joel sees in his practice include:

 If you are hurt in a slip and fall accident on someone else’s property, you will need to report the incident immediately and seek medical treatment for your injuries.
 You also need to contact a lawyer like Joel as soon as possible.
 You will need a lawyer to begin gathering all the evidence needed to establish the property owner’s liability.
-Avoid giving statements to the property owner or their insurance company without speaking to a lawyer first.
+Avoid giving statements to the property owner or their insurance company without speaking to a personal injury lawyer first.

 If you or a loved one has been injured in an accident, contact our firm today!